otills/embryocv/docs/README.md

 ### How do I use EmbryoCV?
+Python is platform independant and so EmbryoCV, although only tested on MacOS, should run on any system.
+EmbryoCV has a number of dependencies including OpenCV (image analysis), Pandas (data storage and processing), Numpy (numerical), SciKit (various), XArray (high-dimensional data storage), Matplotlib (visualisation), pyqtgraph (UI).
+EmbryoCV has been designed to run interactively using IPython - allowing users to dynamically query the outputs of particular functions during their analysis.
+More detailed information on setting up EmbryoCV on your system is available here.
+If users encounter issues they are encouraged to use the Google Group [embryo-phenomics Google Group](http://groups.google.com/forum/#!forum/embryo-phenomics "Embryo-phenomics user group")

 EmbryoCV is intentionally simple to use, consisting of a small number of user callable functions.
 It has been developed to work with Micro-Manager datasets acquired as multiple image sequences of a number of embryos acquired over prolonged periods.
 The acquisition of such an image dataset is easily acheived using MicroManager and the process is described on the [OpenVIM](http://www.openVIM.org "OpenVIM homepage") site.

 <img src="assets/imageAcquisitionStructure.png" align = "right" width="250"/>